sivaramakrishnan-rajaraman/Bone-Suppresion-Ensemble/README.md

 ![alt text](Fig_1_graphical_abstract_tif.png)

+# Prerequisites:
+Keras >= 2.4.0

+Tensorflow-GPU >= 1.9.0

+OpenCV >= 3.3

+Matlab >= R2021b

 The following bone suppression models are proposed in this study.
 For details regarding the model arcitecture and hyperparameters, plese refer to our ArXiv study available at:

 ## AUtoencoder model with separable convolutions